ibm-cloud-docs/codeengine/getting-started.md

 ```
 {: codeblock}

-You submitted source code to {{site.data.keyword.codeengineshort}} and created a container image that you deployed in an application - all from one interface.
+You submitted source code to {{site.data.keyword.codeengineshort}} and created a container image that you then deployed in an application - all from one interface.
 Go to the [Building a container image](/docs/codeengine?topic=codeengine-build-image) to try out more options for builds.

 ## Next steps
 {: #kn-next}